Quantcast

 Rewatch Value 8.0

 This is like a sugar binge in a drama form.
-Not because it's sweet (unless we're talking sweet poison^^), but because you can't help but eat it all at once for the rush of excitement it gives you, then wonder how come there's no more ...and what do you mean it's been 40 episodes already?
-The slump is real but short-lived.
-After a bit you start craving more wholesome food;) Seriously though, it is a rare drama for me that's so unapologetically in-your-face about being pure emotion-driven entertainment without sacrificing the storytelling.
+You just can't help but eat it all at once for the rush of excitement it gives you, then wonder how come there are no more episodes ...and what do you mean it's already Wednesday;)?
+It is a rare drama that's so unapologetically in-your-face about being pure emotion-driven entertainment without sacrificing the storytelling.
 If you strip all the melodramatic elements, the story at its core is still powerful enough to engage and resonate with you.

 Second part deals with A-Li trying to uncover the truth of what happened to her real family.
 She goes on a trip and gets herself thrown in jail (twice).
 We also see a lot more of the male lead, Duke Su aka Xiao Heng, as their intimacy grows, so we're treated to some epic flirting.
 Oh, the amount of double entendres flying around!
 They both loved to tease each other about everything from being a straight-faced liar to having a pretty sulking face ...and it was the FL that did the lying while the ML did the sulking.

 The third part is all about the villains reaping what they sowed and the culmination of a drama-long scheme involving the emperor.
-We also finally explore Duke Su's past but it gets overshadowed by the villains drama.
-Be prepared for the dramatics to go up a few notches.
+We also finally explore Duke Su's past, but it gets overshadowed by the villains drama.
+Be prepared for the dramatic intensity to go up a few notches.
 Best practice: take your thinking cap off entirely for the finale.

-As a revenge story, it's emotionally engaging without crossing into ridiculous or depressing.
-Thankfully, it didn't sacrifice logic (too much) for the sake of delivering a more spectacular face-slapping.
+The revenge story is emotionally engaging without crossing into ridiculous or depressing.
+It doesn't sacrifice logic (too much;)) for the sake of delivering a more spectacular face-slapping.
 The villains have some depth to them.
-Their backstories show us how they were compelled to turn to the dark side, making their motivations more complex and understandable.
+Their backstories show how they were compelled to turn to the dark side, making their motivations more complex and understandable.

-As a melodrama it made clever use of music, visuals, comedic exaggeration and pathos to enhance the emotional impact and draw viewers into the scene.
-Some of those stylistic choices were jarring at first, like the frequent use of extreme close-ups with actors looking directly at the camera or rather at you...
-There's definitely some flirting with breaking the fourth wall in those shots.
-It makes you feel like you're invited to be a part of the conversation, not just a passive observer, all in line with the immersive theatre theme.
-But there were also fun elements - I found it endlessly entertaining that the male protagonist would always enter or exit the 'stage' in some kind of dramatic fashion.
+The drama makes a clever use of music, visuals, atmosphere, pathos and comedic exaggeration to evoke strong emotions and create an immersive theatre experience.
+Some of those stylistic choices were jarring at first, especially the frequent use of extreme close-ups with actors looking directly at the camera (stopping a hairsbreadth from breaking the fourth wall).
+But overall it worked great to create a feeling of being invited to join the conversation, not just being a passive observer, successfully drawing me into the scene.
+I found it endlessly entertaining that Duke Su would always enter or exit the 'stage' in some kind of dramatic fashion.

 The leads chemistry went a long way to compensate for the sparseness of their scenes together.
 Both Wu Jinyan and Wang Xingyue seemed to have a lot of fun playing these characters and looked very comfortable with each other.
 They had little difficutly switching between the playful, more theatrical acting and the serious, emotive kind as needed.
 I liked them both immensely.